Head outside with a guide to Lakeland’s parks

 Table of Contents

-Whether you’re looking for a place to play with your kiddos or to decompress with off-screen time, Lakeland features more than 70 parks and recreational spots for you to enjoy.
+Whether you’re looking for a place to play with your kiddos or to decompress with off-screen time, Lakeland features 70+ parks and recreational spots for you to enjoy.
 Ready to plan your trip to the park?
-Grab your shades and Stanley Tumbler — here are some of Lakeland’s best:
+Grab your shades and trusty water bottle — here are some of Swan City’s best:

 Barnett Family Park, 730 E. Orange St.

-Bring your family for an afternoon of fun at the playground, get refreshed at the splash pads, or enjoy exploring the labyrinth.
-Plus, the park is WiFi accessible and adjacent to the Lake Mirror Amphitheater and Hollis Garden, too.
+Bring the family for fun on the playground (which will undergo renovations soon), refresh yourself at the splash pads, or explore the labyrinth.
+Plus, the park is WiFi accessible and adjacent to the Lake Mirror Complex + Hollis Garden.

 Common Ground Playground, 1000 E. Edgewood Dr.

-Celebrated as the county’s “first inclusive play experience,” this park offers a variety of activities and structures that are disability-friendly and fun for everyone.
+Celebrated as the county’s “first inclusive play experience,” this park offers a variety of activities and structures that are safe and fun for children with varying abilities.

 Dobbins Park, 514 Ariana St.

-Order your favorite lunch items from Black & Brew and head to this park for a picnic.
-There’s space for everyone at this park that measures 10 acres that’s about eight football fields.
+Pick up your favorite bites from bodega Market and head to this Dixieland park for a picnic.
+There’s space for everyone at this sprawling space that measures 10 acres — that’s about eight football fields.

 Jackson Park, 1130 Martin Luther King Jr. Ave.

-The kids will love trying out the slides on the playground, and the swingsets are shaded by trees (good news for those hot months).
-This park also offers plenty of green space to run and explore.
+The kids will love the slides on the playground, and the swingsets are mostly shaded by trees (good news for those hot months).
+This park is also right next to the Coleman-Bush Building, which offers classes + programs for the whole family.

 Munn Park, 210 E. Main St.

-Get to know the charm of Lakeland’s local businesses as you peruse this historic square.
-From First Fridays and weekend farmers markets to monthly food truck rallies, you’ll get a snapshot of what makes the city’s community so unique.
+Get to know the charm of downtown as you peruse this historic square.
+From First Fridays and weekend farmers markets to monthly food truck rallies around the park, you’ll get a snapshot of what makes downtown Lakeland “a little mecca of cool.”

 Webster Park, 1235 N. Webster Ave.